joonaskopsala/anitracker_frontend/README.md

 ## About

-This project could be without backend, but I wanted to test python stuff so there it is.
+App to fetch airing animes and see when next episode airs.
-It uses [Jikan api](https://jikan.moe/) to get data.
+Backend uses [Jikan api](https://jikan.moe/) to get data.